rstefanetti/AL-Code-Samples-Education/README.md

 **** AL Code Samples for Education ****

-#each brancj is a separate sample
+#each branch is a separate sample

 by RSB
 https://robertostefanettinavblog.com